 Potential research projects for HDR and Honours students

-- Systems thinking approaches in sport
+- Systems thinking approaches to optimise performance and safety in a range of domains

 - Computational systems science modelling for athlete health and safety